 The design of the USS Discovery bears a strong resemblance to the original concept design (by Ralph McQuarrie) of the refitted Enterprise for the canceled 1970s film Star Trek: Planet of the Titans.
 When that film was canceled, the design was also considered for the canceled television series "Star Trek: Phase II."

-This series will take place in the prime universe, not the alternate universe, also known as the 'Kelvin Timeline.'
+This series takes place in the prime universe, not the alternate universe, also known as the "Kelvin Timeline."

 This is the first "Star Trek" television series since Star Trek: Enterprise (2001) ended in 2005.

 The main title theme's very first musical note has the same pitch, length and spacing to the second note as the main title theme for Star Trek the original series.
 From there it varies until almost the end where a small portion of Alexander Courage's original theme is duplicated.

 The only country where Discovery will be broadcast in its entirety is Canada.
 It will air on Bell Media's Space cable channel before being streamed on its Crave service.
 In the US, only the first episode was broadcast, on CBS, before moving to CBS All Access for streaming.
 Netflix will stream the entire series outside the US and Canada.

 The starship USS Discovery carries the designation NCC-1031.
 Coincidentally, the Space Shuttle Discovery had the designation of OV-103 and held many of space explorations "firsts" including the first female pilot Eileen Collins.

 Star Trek: Discovery is the first of the six TV series not to be produced by either Desilu or Paramount.
 It is also the first Star Trek TV series to be produced by CBS following its acquisition of the rights to the series in 2006.